-ucts, KINDER JOY is sold year round Complaints received in FY 2013/2014 are in the amount of 0.787 every 100,000 KINDER SURPRISE sold, whereas they are in the amount of 0.051 every 100,000 KINDER JOY commitment on providing nutritionucts in 20 g portions.
-The nutritional al information, please see the "Con1.
-This includes chemical, physical and microbiological tests.
-Furthermore, advertising and marketing of KINDER SURPRISE and KINDER JOY complies with the self-regulation guidelines established for the entire range of Ferrero products, as set out in the chapter of this report mentioned above.
+are in the amount of 0.787 every 100,000 KINDER SURPRISE sold, whereas they are in the amount of 0.051 every 100,000 KINDER JOY

+This is true of KINDER SURPRISE and For more information about Ferrero's commitment on providing nutritionucts in 20 g portions.
+The nutritional al information, please see the "ConFurthermore, advertising and marketing of KINDER SURPRISE and KINDER JOY complies with the self-regulation guidelines established for the entire range of Ferrero products, as set out in the chapter of this report mentioned above.